-Approximately 13 percent of all private contributions and grants were received from one donor in 2021.
+Approximately 13% of all private contributions and grants were received from one donor in 2021, and 33% from two donors in 2022.

 Governmental Grants

 The Organization is dependent primarily on the City and State of New York for revenues and receivables.